yohasebe/monadic-chat/docs/language-models.md

 ![Ollama apps icon](../assets/icons/ollama.png ':size=40')

 By introducing additional images and containers, you can use apps that utilize Ollama.
-Ollama is a tool that allows you to use language models such as LLaMA and Gemma locally.
+[Ollama](https://ollama.com/) is a platform that allows you to use language models in a local environment on Docker.
+The following models are available:

+- Llama
+- Phi
+- Mistral
+- Gemma

 For information on how to introduce Ollama in Monadic Chat, refer to [Using Ollama](/ollama).